cudmore/bob-fiji-plugins/README.md

 ###bAlignBatch

 Uses [MultiStackReg v1.45](http://bradbusse.net/downloads.html) to align a folder of .tif files.
 Has options to align on 1 channel and apply alignment to the other channel.

+If your converting .lsm files, be sure to specify the correct number of channels.
+The plugin assumes all .lsm files in a folder have the same number of channels.

 <strong>IMPORTANT:</strong> bAlignBatch requires <font color="red"><strong>ImageJ 1.47v</strong></font>, this corresponds to the <font color="red"><strong>'Fiji Life-Line version, 2013 July 15'</strong></font> on the main [FIJI download page](http://fiji.sc/Downloads).
   - Mac: http://fiji.sc/downloads/Life-Line/fiji-macosx-20130715.dmg